-By integrating online marketing with offline activity, businesses can track which channels generate the most profitable interactions, allowing them to make smarter decisions and allocate budget into the sources that generate offline leads with a higher propensity to convert into a sale.
+By integrating online marketing with offline activity, you can track which channels generate the most profitable interactions and allocate budget into the sources that generate offline leads with a higher propensity to convert into a sale.

 For this article, we’ll discuss:

 Do you know which digital marketing channels are driving your most valuable offline sales?
 If the answer was no, download our eBook on offline conversion tracking to connect the leads you generate online with the sales your convert offline.

 Consumer empowerment has completely transformed how businesses promote products and services to prospective buyers.